TechnoSavage/runZero/sdk-starlark-integrations/Bitsight/README.md

 3. [Create the Custom Integration](https://console.runzero.com/custom-integrations/new)
     - Add a Name and Icon
     - Toggle `Enable custom integration script` to input your finalized script
+    - Make any modifications to the script for the desired output.
+    -- By default, the script will return all Bitsight assets including IP address-based assets and domain-based assets.
+If preferred, the script can return only IP-based assets by uncommenting the optional query parameters in the get_assets function (Noted by a comment in the script.)
     - Click `Validate` to ensure it has valide syntax
     - Click `Save` to create the Custom Integration
 4. [Create the Custom Integration task](https://console.runzero.com/ingest/custom/)
     - Select the Credential and Custom Integration created in steps 2 and 3
     - Update the task schedule to recur at the desired timeframes
     - Select the Explorer you'd like the Custom Integration to run from
     - Click `Save` to kick off the first task

 ### What's next?